imenjs/Data-Science-bootcamp/README.md

   Discription : Use Machine learning and prediction algorithme to predict new houses prices after training the model on existing data and prices.

-  Tools: sklearn, numpy, scaler, kMeans, lazy_predict, XGBRegressor, Random Forest, Transformer,
+  Tools: sklearn, numpy, scaler, kMeans, lazy_predict, XGBRegressor, Random Forest, Transformer

+Project 8 Generative AI : Food specialised chatbot

+  Discription : Use Machine and GenativeAI to train a model to answer food question by traianing the model on 5 PDFs food book .

+  Tools: llma, Langchain, Retrieval Augmented Generation (RAG), Streamlit

+  FInal Project : The Alchemist Anime

+  Discription : Create an APP for Anime Recomandation System, User Anime list and rating and a Chatbot specialised in Anime.

+  Tools: API, WEB Scraping, SQL, Streamlit, OpenAI,